aarong/feedme-server-core/DEV.md

   passed to the listeners.

-  The server must emit a `disconnect` event referencing each previously-connected client before emitting the `stopping` event.
+  The server must emit a `disconnect` event referencing each previously-connected client before emitting the `stopping` event and must pass the same error (or not).

 - `stop([err])`